dlicht110/compiler-construction/lecture-2.2.md

 Lexers implement mathematical structures called determinstic finite automata (DFA).
 You have implemented some DFAs in Assignment 1 already.
 So let us get started learning the basics.

+The plan for the next lectures is to learn how to go from regular expressions to non-deterministic automata to deterministic automata.
+Here is a [preview](https://swtch.com/~rsc/regexp/regexp1.html).

 The topic of the lecture is Chapter 2.2 of [Introduction to Automata Theory, Languages, and Computation by Hopcroft, Motwani, Ullman]( https://mcdtu.files.wordpress.com/2017/03/introduction-to-automata-theory.pdf).

 Chapter 1 contains a review of some mathematical foundations of automata theory.